RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 ## A Process

 My first [[digital gardening]] project is developing my procedure for collaborative worldbuilding in the public eye.
+This procedure should be a great way to get your TTRPG group together and generate a world you are all excited to adventure in.
+This is especially handy for [[sandbox-play]].

 ### Goals